imanojkumar/Docker-RStudio-V-4-0-3-ML-GPU/README.md

 ## First time run ??
 Please use the below command otherwise you will get an error
 `docker run --rm -p 8787:8787 -e USER=guest -e PASSWORD=guest imanojkumar/docker-r-rstudio-ml-gpu`

+Please note that `-rm` is used to remove the container object after usage.
+This is optional to use.

 ## Then launch the application at (in the browser, type following and hit enter key):
 `localhost:8787`